Custom House, Exeter

 Behind the storage area was the King's Stove, where smuggled goods could be burned.
 You can still see a fireplace with a cast iron door and a flue, but it isn't clear if this is a remnant of the original King's Stove.

-One of the best interior features is the open-well staircase, decorated with beautifully carved vallusters and wooden panels.
-One of the offices in the rear of the first floor retains its original 17th century cupboards - an unusual survival.
+One of the best interior features is the open-well staircase, decorated with beautifully carved balusters and wooden panels.
+One of the offices in the rear of the first floor retains its original 17th-century cupboards - an unusual survival.

 The Custom House has been transformed into a modern visitor centre, offering full tourism services including accommodation booking and local information.
 See an exhibit on the historic Quayside and explore 2,000 years of Exeter's history from Roman times to the present.
 Displays show how the wollen cloth trade evolved, with models and historic artefacts such as tenter hooks for stretching wet cloth on frames to dry.